christophevg/strava-uploader/README.md

 **Some specific information about formatting requirements:**
 - The Activity Id is just an internal identifier that must be unique per activity.
 You can use numbers, letters, whatever.
 - Date format must be: YYYY-MM-DD HH:MM:SS.
-- Distance should be decimal formatted in miles.
+- Distance can be decimal formatted in miles or km.
+Default this is miles, but with the `--distance_unit` command argument, this can be changed to km.
 This is converted to meters for Strava.
 - Duration must be formatted as MM:SS even for times over 1 hour!
 So 1 hour 5 minutes 3 seconds = 65:03.
 This is converted to total duration in seconds in the duration_calc function if you want to use a different format.
 - Some attribute errors are returned when running this script which seem to be related to missing pieces in the create_activity API call; however, the activity is still successfully uploaded if these errors are received.
 - Pip install requirements only works with versions of pip < 9.0.3.
 I did not update the strava_local_client.py file to work with the updated pip as it was very simple to downgrade pip to a workable version.